lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-10-17-Church_Rosser.md

 tags: [general, lambda calculus]
 ---
-A well-known technique to speed up computer code is to re-order some steps, for example to lift some operation out of a loop.
+A well-known technique to speed up computer code is to re-order some steps, for example to lift a costly operation out of a loop.
-In logic, sometimes we can choose what inference to do next where making the right choices gives us an exponentially shorter proof.
+In logic, when we can choose what inference to do next, making the right choices yields an exponentially shorter proof.
-Also in the λ-calculus we sometimes have a choice of reduction steps Where the possible outcomes include, at one extreme, terminating exponentially faster or at the opposite extreme, not terminating at all.
+Also in the λ-calculus we sometimes have a choice of reduction steps where the possible outcomes include, at one extreme, terminating exponentially faster or at the opposite extreme, not terminating at all.
-But it would certainly be vexing if our computation could terminate with different answers, depending on our choices.
+But it would certainly be vexing if our computation could return different final results.
 Church and Rosser proved that that outcome was impossible, implying the consistency of the λ-calculus and giving us some of the tools needed to study this question in other situations.

+### Final values in the λ-calculus

+As mentioned last time, basic things like numbers and lists are not built into the λ-calculus, but can be encoded.
+We'll look at these tricky but rather cool encodings in a later post.
+But here is a teaser: it's conventional to represent true and false by
+$\lambda x y.x$ and $\lambda xy.y$, respectively.

+Note that no reductions can be applied to either of these: they are in *normal form*.
+(Remember, a reduction is a β or η step; the α-conversions, which just rename bound variables, do not count.)
+If $M$ is in normal form, then we regarde it as a **value** rather than as a **computation**.
+Conversely, if it is not in normal form then further reductions are possible.
+There exist more nuanced notions of value that make sense of infinite computations.

 ### Equality in the λ-calculus